 The town was founded in 1769 and named after Sir William Trelawny's birthplace (Falmouth, Cornwall England).
 The port town flourished as a market centre when Jamaica became the world's leading sugar producer.
 It is also noted for being one of the best-preserved historic towns in the Caribbean.

-Places of interest include Albert George Shopping and Historical Centre, which dates back from 1895, the St Peter's Anglican Church, built in 1795 and the former residence of slave owner John Tharp.
-Other sights are Martha Brae Rafters' Village where tourists can take a river ride on a 30 foot bamboo raft, and Greenwood Great House - the finest Caribbean antique museum.
+Places of interest include Albert George Shopping and Historical Centre (dating back from 1895), St Peter's Anglican Church (built in 1795), the former residence of slave owner John Tharp, Martha Brae Rafters' Village (where tourists can take a river ride on 30-ft bamboo rafts), Greenwood Great House (Caribbean's best antique museum), Burwood Beach.